rodmonic/DragonWoodAI/README.md

 ### Goal 3 - Dragonwood AI

-#### Intro
+#### Intro to reinforcement learning

-Once I had generated a system to programmatically play Dragonwood I then needed to understand what approach I would take to teach an AI to play the game.
-The game itself is quite simple and has a clear way of measuring success of a player, i.e. their score or the fact that they have won.
-After some initial research i identified 2 techniques:
+Reinforcement Learning is a paradigm within machine learning where an AI controlled agent learns optimal behaviour within an environment by exploring actions and seeing their impact on a reward function.
+The main advantage of reinforcement learning is that we do not need a labelled data set on which to train our model, it also works well within games as we have an easily identifiable agent in the form of players.

 - [Q-Learning](https://en.wikipedia.org/wiki/Q-learning).
 A reinforcement learning technique where multiple runs of the game would produce a table with the best action for every possible move a player can make.

 - [Neuroevolution of augmenting topologies (NEAT)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).
 A genetic algorithm where a neural network is varied over time to find the best performing architecture.

-#### Terminology
+#### Reinforcement Learning.

-There are a few core concepts within our problem:
+There are a few core concepts within reinforcement learning, the:

 - **Environment.** The environment is the entity we are a looking to learn from.
 In our case this is the Dragonwood game and more specifically the Dragonwood model created in Python.